Jayy2023/curriculum/html/101/notes.md

 <nav> - contains navigation elements, usually found inside of `<header>`
 <p> - use for single paragraph of text
 <img/> - used for images, must have source attribute //Self-closing tags
-<a> - anchor element used for hyerlink elements with `href` attribute
+<a> - anchor element used for hyperlink elements with `href` attribute
 <h1> - header text (largest)
 <h2> - header text
 <h3> - header text